Jon Polito: Personal life

 Polito was gay and married fellow actor Darryl Armbruster on October 16, 2015, fifteen years after they first met.

 Death

-Polito died from multiple myeloma on September 1, 2016, at the City of Hope National Medical Center, where he was being treated.
+Polito was diagnosed with multiple myeloma in 2010.
+He fell into a coma and later was taken off life support on September 1, 2016 at the City of Hope National Medical Center, where he was being treated.
 He was 65 years old.